 • Tuition Reimbursement Program

-An RCTC employment application and resume must be submitted for consideration.
+An RCTC employment application, supplemental questionnaire, and resume must be submitted for consideration by the application deadline.

 GENERAL DESCRIPTION